Flawless Physio Logo

 by James McCormack

-Sinding Larsen Johansson Syndrome (SLJ) is a type of knee injury that causes pain and swelling in the bottom tip of the kneecap, typically occurring in children and teenagers, most commonly between the ages of 10 and 14, who are active in sports.
+Sinding Larsen Johansson Syndrome (SLJ) is an injury causing pain and swelling in the bottom tip of the kneecap.
+It affects children and teenagers who are active in sports and is most common between the ages of 10 and 14.

 Picture of Location of Sinding Larsen Johansson Syndrome Pain

-• Pain localised to the lower part of the kneecap is more intense or sharp during impact activities but eases with rest.
+• Pain localised to the lower part of the kneecap.
+It is more intense or sharp during impact activities and eases with rest

 • Swelling at the front of the kneecap, especially after sports